 What to wear in New Zealand: Packing for every season

-Here’s what to pack for New Zealand, if you want to blend in with the locals.
+Hereβs what to pack for New Zealand, if you want to blend in with the locals.

-If there’s one piece of advice I can give you for packing for your New Zealand trip, it’s this: Wear layers.
+If thereβs one piece of advice I can give you for packing for your New Zealand trip, itβs this: Wear layers.

 Layers are the key to staying warm, cooling off, or fending off the wind, rain, sun or whatever else New Zealand decides to throw at you.

-We have a saying in Auckland — if you don’t like the weather, just wait an hour.
+We have a saying in Auckland β if you donβt like the weather, just wait an hour.

 New Zealand is famous for having four seasons in a day, so it helps to be prepared.
+I have hiked through snow in December (allegedly summer) and walked around in a t-shirt in Aoraki/Mount Cook in winter.

 Quick tips for your New Zealand packing list

 Casual, comfortable clothes are the typical attire in New Zealand.
-Choose practical outfits and don’t worry about looking fancy.
+Choose practical outfits and donβt worry about looking fancy.

 New Zealand weather changes often, so packing layers is key.